-At MeetEdgar, we want to make sure that our customers’ voices are heard, and that the people who know our customers best are able to make an impact when it comes to design and development – which is why our own CX team includes people focused specifically on quality assurance, or QA.
+At MeetEdgar, we want to make sure that our customers’ voices are heard, and that the people who know our customers best can make an impact when it comes to design and development – which is why our CX team includes people explicitly focused on quality assurance, or QA.

-Here’s a look at what exactly our own QA team does!
+Here’s a look at what exactly our quality assurance team does!

 No matter how good you are, bugs are almost guaranteed to happen sometimes – and when one of our users finds one, everyone on the CX team is responsible for troubleshooting and offering tech support.

-Our QA team, however, is responsible specifically for tracking those issues over time, and acts as a liaison between the rest of CX and our developers.
+Our quality assurance support team, however, is responsible specifically for tracking those issues over time and acts as a liaison between the rest of CX and our developers.
 They prioritize issues, figure out how to replicate them so our developers can locate and fix bugs, and ensure that our users are notified when those bugs get fixed.

-Because those tasks are specific to our QA team, we can make sure that urgent bugs get more immediate attention, and identify other weaknesses before they become larger issues – while still providing our users with timely feedback and updates.
+Because those tasks are specific to our QA team, we can ensure that urgent bugs get more immediate attention and identify other weaknesses before they become larger issues – while still providing our users with timely feedback and updates.